HaroldAnthony/harrystore/README.md

 <br>

 <b>12-09-2024 12:49</b> - <p>The <b>Login section</b> construction is complete, although it is not connected to the homepage.
-The purpose of the section is to just demonstrate the credential authentication process, albeit without any redirecting.
+The purpose of the section is to just demonstrate the credentials authentication process, albeit without any redirecting.
 The Signup section is still unbuilt.</p>